 Very useful.
 Great resources and the focus for the circles really are the skills that children need in order to grow and develop in life.

 Children were able to articulate what had not worked well during the exercise and one child even made a positive suggestion for how to make this activity work better.
 In this way we were able to show that making mistakes is an important aspect of learning.Teacher

-Weekly sessions to help build class relationships through circle time.
+Eight, weekly sessions to help children learn peacebuilding skills through circle time.